 For the BBC Panorama report, Rugby and the Brain – Tackling the Truth, medical experts from World Rugby, the international governing body of rugby union, were interviewed and said that changes needed to be made in order to make the game safer for everyone involved.

 Sadly, a concussion can be fatal and, Peter Robison, who was also interviewed as part of the report, sadly lost his son following a brain injury sustained playing rugby.
 World Rugby’s chief medical officer, Martin Raferty has said the tackle would most likely be the focus in order to make the game safer:

 “Player welfare is about identifying what the risk is and then bringing about change.

 “There’s no doubt that the biggest area that we know where concussion is going to occur is in the tackle, so that will help us to look at the tackle and see what we can do to make it safer.”

-Symptoms of concussion include dizziness, nausea, and memory loss.
+Symptoms of a concussion include dizziness, nausea, and memory loss.
 In some cases symptoms can persist causing depression and personality change lasting weeks, or sometimes months; this is known as post-concussion syndrome.

 It’s inevitable when suffering any of the above symptoms that they are likely to affect your rugby career and overall well-being.
-Sadly for many players this sparks the end of their careers, with Leinster’s Kevin McLaughlin becoming the latest professional to retire from the sport due to concussion.
+Sadly for many players, this sparks the end of their careers, with Leinster’s Kevin McLaughlin becoming the latest professional to retire from the sport due to concussion.